bencottier/ddpg-replica/notes.md

 - Things I'm unsure about
     - How terminal states affect objectives and learning
     - The importance of buffer size
-    - The most sensible test procedure, and why trajectories vary for a deterministic policy
+    - The most sensible test procedure, and why trajectories would vary for a deterministic policy

 ## 2019.05.21